Death of Michael Jackson: Circumstances

-At the time of his death, Michael Jackson was preparing for a series of comeback concerts, This Is It, due to begin in July 2009 at London's O2 Arena.
-On June 24, Jackson arrived for rehearsal at the Staples Center, Los Angeles, at around 6:30 p.m.
-According to the magician Ed Alonzo, Jackson jokingly complained of laryngitis and did not rehearse until 9 pm.
+At the time of his death, Jackson was preparing for a series of comeback concerts, This Is It, due to begin in July 2009 at the O2 Arena in London.
+On June 24 Jackson arrived for rehearsal at the Staples Center, Los Angeles, at around 6:30 p.m.
+According to the magician Ed Alonzo, Jackson jokingly complained of laryngitis and did not rehearse until 9 p.m.
 "He looked great and had great energy," Alonzo said.
 The rehearsal went past midnight.

-Jackson returned to his home at 100 North Carolwood Drive in the Holmby Hills neighborhood around 12:30 AM the following morning and retired to bed one hour later.
+Jackson returned to his home at 100 North Carolwood Drive in the Holmby Hills neighborhood around 12:30 a.m. the following morning and retired to bed one hour later.
 Jackson had long suffered from insomnia, and had a history of using drugs in an attempt to help him sleep.
-Jackson's physician Conrad Murray was present to help Jackson sleep and gave him various drugs including diazepam, ativan, lorazepam and midazolam while monitoring him by his bedside.
-After several hours and several drug injections, Jackson was still unable to fall asleep, and, according to Murray, was repeatedly asking him for "milk", a term for the powerful sedative propofol, which Jackson had used in the past as a sleep aid.
-At 10:40 AM, with Jackson still not asleep, Murray relented to his requests and injected him with 25 milligrams of propofol diluted with lidocaine.
+Jackson's personal physician, Conrad Murray, was present to help Jackson sleep and gave him various drugs including diazepam, lorazepam, and midazolam while monitoring him by his bedside.
+After several hours and several drug injections, Jackson was still unable to fall asleep, and, according to Murray, was repeatedly asking him for "milk", a nickname for the powerful surgical general anesthetic propofol, which Jackson had used in the past as a sleep aid.
+At 10:40 a.m., with Jackson still not asleep, Murray relented to his requests and injected him with 25 milligrams of propofol diluted with lidocaine.
 With Jackson finally asleep, Murray testified that he left his bedside to go to the bathroom, and after returning two minutes later, discovered that Jackson was not breathing and had a weak pulse.